m-entrup/EFTEMj/README.md

 ```
 The parameter ``-D`` will set the system property (in ths case ``imagej.app.directory``) to the given value.
 Just replace ``/path/to/Fiji.app/`` by the path to your installed ImageJ/Fiji.

 The EFTEMj-pyLib jar will not be copied correct, when using the imagej-maven-plugin.
-You have to move it by hand from the ``target`` directory to ``jars/Lib``, where ImageJ will search for python modules.
+You have to move it by hand from the ``jars`` directory to ``jars/Lib``, where ImageJ will search for python modules.

 [Update Site]: http://imagej.net/Update_Sites
 [Updater]: http://imagej.net/Updater